SNN-SC: A Spiking Semantic Communication Framework for Collaborative Intelligence: Related works

-there are two reset methods as shown in Eq. (\ref{equ:3}): hard reset and soft reset.
+where $S_{i}^{t}$ of Eq. (\ref{equ:2}) is the output spike of neuron $i$ at time step $t$, and $V_{th}$ is the firing threshold of the neuron.
+After firing a spike, the membrane potential will be reset, and there are two reset methods: hard reset and soft reset.
 In hard reset, the membrane potential is directly set to the preset value $V_{reset}$ \cite{38}.
 On the other hand, the membrane potential is subtracted by the threshold $V_{th}$ in soft reset \cite{39}.
-What's more, if the membrane potential is less than the threshold, a `0' spike occurs and the membrane potential does not change after the reset step.
+What's more, if the membrane potential is less than the threshold, a `0' occurs and the membrane potential does not change during the reset step.
+This process can be described as

 In addition to the IF that outputs binary spikes, there are spiking neurons like membrane potential (MP) neuron \cite{40} that outputs membrane potential values after the charge step.